You can accomplish your management by walking around goals without actually walking around.

 I’m a firm believer in wandering around as a way of talking about strategy, objectives, and KPIs.
 It increases alignment.
 I also believe technology can help individual contributors better understand strategy and provide real-word feedback to executives.
-With improved alignment comes improved performance.
 While technology is not a substitute for managing by walking around, it can amplify the affects.
 It’s management without walking around.

-Given this, I was interested to read an article called “Revisiting Management By Walking Around” which recently appeared in Furniture World.
+Given this, I was intrigued by an article called “Revisiting Management By Walking Around” which appeared in Furniture World.
 (Don’t ask.)
-Despite the rise of Internet shopping, the author claims management by walking around is still relevant for retail furniture stores.
-As an example, he points out that management can choose to mimic the shopping experience of a prospective customer by visiting the Web site and trying to find/buy a product.
+Despite the rise of Internet shopping, the author points out that management by walking around is still relevant for retail furniture stores.
+As an example, management can choose to mimic the shopping experience of a prospective customer by visiting the Web site and trying to find/buy a product.

 All of these examples of ‘walking around’ can be done in just a few minutes from the comfort of the executive office.
 If you want to improve performance, walk a mile in your customers’ shoes – even if that walking actually doesn’t require you to leave your desk.
 The busy executive has no excuse for ignoring management without walking around.